CIS565-Fall-2020/Project3-CUDA-Path-Tracer/README.md

 ##### Bounding box

 Though the loading is not that correct, still we implement the bounding box that works just fine.
 A bounding box is created to do ray intersection culling.
-Which could somehow increase the performance.
+Which could avoid unnecessary ray hit.

 For the scene showed above(kirby in Cornell).